NatLabRockies/Marine_Energy_Resource_Characterization/tidal/fvcom/high_resolution_tidal_hindcast/README.md

 <!--
 ## Description
 &#10;What is this data in two sentences
-&#10;Original model output is stored in NREL managed long term storage for a period of X years &#10;Standardized data transforms raw model output data into a common format and includes:
+&#10;Original model output is stored in NLR managed long term storage for a period of X years &#10;Standardized data transforms raw model output data into a common format and includes:
 &#10;* Time validation and conversion to a standard format
 * Coordinate validation and conversion to a standard format